xamarin/xamarin-macios/docs/nativeaot.md

 ## Compatibility and limitations

+There are no known issues specific to our platforms with NativeAOT; but the [limitations][2] are exactly the same as for other supported platforms.
+Nevertheless, we would like to point out a few features that are not available with NativeAOT, that are with Mono, when targeting Apple platforms:

-Note that NativeAOT does not support managed debugging.
+- NativeAOT does not support managed debugging.

-There's no interpreter when using NativeAOT, and as such the `UseInterpreter` and `MtouchInterpreter` properties have no effect.
+- There's no interpreter when using NativeAOT, and as such the `UseInterpreter` and `MtouchInterpreter` properties have no effect.

-NativeAOT requires trimming, and `MAUI` isn't trimmer-safe, and thus unfortunately `MAUI` projects don't typically work with NativeAOT (we hope to rectify this situation for .NET 9).
+- NativeAOT requires trimming, and `MAUI` isn't trimmer-safe, and thus unfortunately `MAUI` projects don't typically work with NativeAOT (we hope to rectify this situation for .NET 9).

-There are no known issues specific to our platforms with NativeAOT; but the [limitations][2] are exactly the same as for other platforms.

 [1]: https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot
 [2]: https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/?tabs=net8plus%2Cwindows#limitations-of-native-aot-deployment